 The answer depends on your life style and your house hold expenses.
 Uber is a good option if you are unemployed and you need an income until you find a job or if you are semi-retired.
-The other categories best suited for becoming Uber drivers are Students, the self-employed who needs some extra income with lot of flexibility, and the financially struggling who can’t commit for a second job but happy with a flexible working hour option.
-The advantage with Uber is; you can drive round the clock at your convenience.
-Why Uber is not a good option as a full-time job for a single income family, will be explained later in the article.
+The other categories best suited for becoming Uber drivers are Students, the self-employed who need some extra income with lot of flexibility, and the financially struggling who can’t commit for a second job but happy with a flexible working hour option.
+The advantage with Uber is that you can drive round the clock at your convenience and availability.
+We will leave for later to explain whether Uber is good as a full time occupation.

 How much can I earn with Uber?

 We will take the rental car option first.

 In Melbourne, if you are living in any of the inner suburbs, you will make around $23 –

 24 an hour before expenses on an average.
 For a 38 hour a week your earnings will be

 Car rental -$ 300